thecodingmachine/mvc.splash/doc/install.md

 	{
 	    "require": {
 	        "mouf/mouf": "~2.0",
-	        "mouf/mvc.splash": "~4.0"
+	        "mouf/mvc.splash": "~7.0"
 	    },
 	    "autoload": {
 	        "psr-0": {
 	            "Test": "src/"
 	        }
 	    },
-	    "minimum-stability": "dev"
+	    "minimum-stability": "dev",
+	    "prefer-stable": true
 	}

 As explained above, Splash is a package of the Mouf framework.
-Mouf allows you (amoung other things) to visualy "build" your project's dependencies and instances.
+Mouf allows you (among other things) to visually "build" your project's dependencies and instances.

 To install the dependency, run

 	php composer.phar install

 This *composer.json* file assumes that you will put your code in the "src" directory, and that you will use the "Test" namespace and respect the PSR-0 naming scheme.